 The Dairy Association of China (DAC) has begun to promulgate ‘state endorsed milk powder manufacturers’.
 Here, ‘milk powder’ mainly refers to infant formulae.
 Severa; have so far been stamped this way.
 Others are allowed to produce as well, but the state only guarantees the quality of the suppliers on its shortlist.
 It will surprise no one that China’s top dairy company Yili (see the item on China’s top brands of 2014) heads the list.

 Foreign brands need to be registered and are not allowed to be active in China with more than 3 brands or 9 different products.

 The best that can come out of this mess is that there now is finally an opportunity that the Chinese market for infant formulae becomes a level playing field in which domestic and foreign brands can compete fairly.

 Inbound foreign investment- new style

-Recent statistics seem to confirm that it works.
-China has imported 78,893 mt of infant formulae during the first 8 months of 2014.
+Statistics seem to confirm that it works.
+Four of the five most popular infant forumula brands in China were foreign brands.
 This is happening in spite of recurrent media reports about batches of imported infant formulae being rejected by the Customs inspections.